 PDF download Download Article

 You may have recently come across the latest trend among book lovers on TikTok: reaction videos of people reading the line, “he smiled at me with his bottom teeth” or “she smiled at him with her lower teeth.”
 The reader typically reads the quote, pauses, and offers their version of a bottom teeth smile, which is both unnatural and hilarious.
 But does this match the author’s description of what a bottom teeth smile looks like?
 And what exactly is this unusual way of smiling supposed to mean?
-Keep reading to have all your burning BookTok questions answered!
+We talked to dentist Nidhi Pai, DDS so we could answer all your burning BookTok questions!

 Smile With Bottom Teeth Meaning